jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 This playset will feature illustrations from Hortense Mariano, who I'm really excited to work with.
 Their expressive character art is going to be great!

-(alt text: a gif of someone folding the Artefact beak zine from an A3 sheet into a booklet.) there's going to be lots more zines for Dizzy to fold if this project is successful!

-Both of these playsets will have the same structure (setting, characters, play aids, etc) as the Count of Saint-Lazare setting, and be printed as beak zines.
-Each of the three zines will have its own complementary pairing of coloured paper and riso inks, just like my previous zines.
-They're going to look great together, and if you pledge for all three I'll stick them all in a fancy foiled envelope for you.
-Nice one!
+Playset Printing

+(alt text: A mockup of an A6 wiro-bound booklet, with a purple cover) Arcadia Prime playset, cover mockup

+Each playset will be printed as an A6 wiro-bound booklet—a format inspired by Tyler's awesome Possible Worlds project.
+I think it's a really practical format for play, as the booklet lays nice and flat and it's easy to flick through to find what you need.

+(alt text: A mockup of an A6 wiro-bound booklet, opened to show interior pages.
+The words 'Making it Yours' are visible, while everything else is lorem ipsum.)
+A mockup of the booklet's interior.

+The books will be printed on recycled paper, and each will be themed around a single colour—though you'll find full-colour work from the illustrators throughout!
+If you like the sound of these, backing the 'Playset Edition' will get you all three playsets for the price of two!

 -----
 DELIVERY

 Timelines
-I've got a draft of the game ready, and I'll be running weekly playtests with willing folks until I'm happy to launch.
+The game is written, and I've been running weekly playtests with willing folks (if you'd like to get involved, drop me a message!).
 In the meantime, I'll be liaising with my partner for card printing to get things ready for the final files, so we can hopefully have a fairly straightforward ride towards delivery.
-I'm hopeful that we'll have everything ready considerably ahead of schedule, but I'm also aware that these projects can easily slip (especially if you're not willing to be that guy with your suppliers).
-I've also purposely added an arbitrary month to my estimates to avoid shipping chaos in December & dashing hopes of Christmas presents, but fingers crossed we'll be done in 2022.

 Accessibility
 As with previous projects, the digital files will be made available in accessible formats.
 This will almost certainly involve screen reader-compatible PDFs and plain text versions, but we'll also be investigating options for presenting the prompt cards (which is new for this project).